Miliband: 'British promise' to our children is at risk

 He argued that policies such as nearly trebling the cap on student tuition fees in England and scrapping the educational maintenance allowance would "take away the ladders" for young people and have a profound impact on the country's future.

-"You go from education maintenance allowance to what's happening to tuition fees, to apprenticeships, to child trust funds - to a whole range of things where the government is taking action setting back the chances of future generations."'Burden of debt'
+"You go from education maintenance allowance to what's happening to tuition fees, to apprenticeships, to child trust funds - to a whole range of things where the government is taking action setting back the chances of future generations."

 While the coalition was focused on short-term solutions, Mr Miliband said there was need for a more far-reaching national debate about how to ensure that "there is not just equality within a generation but between generations as well".